mpv-player/mpv/DOCS/man/options.rst

     Since mpv 0.18.1, this always controls the internal mixer (aka "softvol").

+``--volume-max=<100.0-1000.0>``
+    Set the maximum amplification level in percent (default: 130).
+A value of 130 will allow you to adjust the volume up to about double the normal level.

 ``--volume-gain=<db>``
     Set the volume gain in dB.
 This is applied on top of other volume and gain settings.